Community Infrastructure Levy Governance Arrangements

 The meetings of the Panel are not held in public, however, the minutes from their previous meetings can be found here:

-The projects that the Panel consider for strategic CIL funding will be informed by RDC’s Infrastructure Delivery Plan (IDP) and through annual and regular contact with Town and Parish Council’s and infrastructure providers.
+The projects that the Panel consider for strategic CIL funding will be informed by RDC’s Infrastructure Delivery Plan (IDP) and through expressions of interest (EOI’s) from town & parish councils.
 The IDP sets out a list of infrastructure requirements to support development proposed by the Local Plan.

 Parish and town councils and infrastructure providers will be asked to provide details of their proposed infrastructure requirements to support development through the Local Plan or where housing is built during the Local Plan period.
 The projects the Panel will consider should have a wide strategic impact in Rother, instead of being locally focussed.
 Smaller scale projects which are more localised could instead be funded using the local portion of CIL which Town’s and Parish Councils receive.